-Further, I taught world religions for about seven years (give or take) at various community colleges, and I learned, after much research and hard work, that these religions are deficient.
+Further, I taught world religions for about seven years (give or take) at various community colleges and one university.
+I learned, after much research and hard work, that these religions are deficient.
 They may have some valid points (e.g. don’t steal, live in peace, or tame your desires), but they do not truly and deeply understand who God is, who his Son is, and nor do they enjoy life in the Spirit.
 Therefore, the practitioners of these world religions struggle to keep all the rules and rituals and disciplines.
 They need the incarnated and resurrected Lord Jesus and the power of the Spirit.

 I studied the Quran (Koran) and the traditions shortly after 9/11 and finally found the courage to write about Islam from 2004 to 2007 (I was nudged by the Spirit).
 I updated the sharia articles in 2012.
 They are hard-hitting because this is online writing.
 People had to be warned.
 However, when I meet someone of another religion, I try to build a bridge, one on one.
 Face to face, it’s better to be kind.
 In any case, I no longer write about it.
 But I offer these posts here for your information.
 I tried to keep them timeless, so they are still relevant.

 All right.
 That’s it for the “About” section at this website.

 I hope the entire website edifies and educates you, as much as it does me.